Change the Way You Fight

 Emotional withdrawal as a defense mechanism will lead to deadlock.

-Intimacy should remain the basis for resolving conflict.
+Intimacy should remain the basis for resolving conflict especially after a fight.

 People who become emotionally disengaged will not compromise, nor are they willing to collaborate.